About the Update

 With the goal of creating a five-year implementation strategy, the project will utilize a combination of the following:

-programs and cost estimates
+- implementation action plan recommendations and cost estimates

-Phase I - Summer 2016
+Phase I - Summer and Fall 2016

 City staff worked in close partnership with the Parks, Art, Recreation, Culture and Streetscapes Board (PARCS Board); residents; the Planning and Zoning Commission; and City Council.
 The PARCS Board’s role is to provide feedback and be a sounding board for ideas and recommendations for the update.
 The PARCS Board also participated in stakeholder meetings and other forms of public input.
 The result of Phase I is a summary of the residents’ needs and preference, and a comprehensive inventory of the overall parks system.

 A list of recommendations was generated based on the public input and the system needs assessment from Phase I. The PARCS Board conducted a series of focused workshops and prioritized the recommendation items.
 An Implementation Action Plan draft was created based on the PARCS Board’s prioritization exercise and staff’s input.

 Another Open House is planned to share the priorities with the public and gain any feedback before the Plan is finalized.

 With the help of the many citizens that have provided their input and with the dedication of the PARCS Board we will continue to build a system that can provide healthy, fun, and interactive parks and programs for residents of all ages, cultures and abilities.